Burp Suite for Pentester – Configuring Proxy

 Burp Suite Installation & Configuration

 Until now, you might have understood about, what is Burp Suite, how it works and what are the different variants do Port Swigger offers.
 So, let’s take a deep dive and create an account on Port Swigger and download the Professional edition of this great tool.
-As we’ve already discussed, that most of the options are not available in Burp’s Community edition, thereby we’ll be using this professional edition in all the next further articles.
-But still, you can opt the community version, to get familiarity with the product before purchasing or either you can choose the trial option for the Professional edition too.
+As we’ve already discussed, most of the options are not available in Burp’s Community edition, so we’ll be using this professional edition in all the next articles.
+But still, you can opt for the community version to get familiarity with the product before purchasing, or you can choose the trial option for the Professional edition too.

 Let’s Start !!

-Now, burp suite comes with two modes of execution – one as an executable and second as burp at the command line.
+Now, Burp Suite comes with two modes of execution – one as an executable and the second as Burp at the command line.

-However, burp as an executable is quite simpler as it requires a double click only to initiate up and is majorly for the windows users; but the non-windows users need to execute burp over through their command lines i.e. with java -jar followed with the burp suite’s downloaded jar file
+However, Burp as an executable is quite simple for Windows users, as it only requires a double-click to start.
+But for non-Windows users, they need to execute Burp through their command line by using the command: java -jar followed by the Burp Suite’s downloaded JAR file

 java -jar burpsuite_pro_2.0.jar